rsocket/rsocket/quark/README.md

 # Status

-The implementation is currently mostly skeletal, however it does include a functioning server and client that do simple request/responses and rate limited request/responses using the reactive sockets lease mechanism.
+The implementation is currently mostly skeletal; however it does include a functioning server and client that do simple request/responses and rate limited request/responses using the reactive sockets lease mechanism.

-A few pieces of the implementation use some newer quark features that aren't functioning quite right for java and ruby, so currently python and javascript are the safe bets for playing with this stuff.
+A few pieces of the implementation use some newer Quark features that aren't functioning quite right for Java and Ruby, so currently Python and JavaScript are the safe bets for playing with this stuff.